 “Today knowledge has power.
 It controls access to opportunity and advancement.”

 Learning apps are one way to gain this knowledge.
-An educational app is a piece of mobile software that is designed to help individuals with remote learning of any kind.
-The examples vary from apps teaching kids how to do basic math to apps acting as advanced professional training platforms for adults.
+An educational app is a piece of mobile software designed to help individuals with remote learning of any kind.
+The examples vary from apps teaching kids basic math to apps acting as advanced professional training platforms for adults.

 Who uses educational apps?
 A variety of people and institutions: